jedahu/jed.jit.su/log/2010-08-20-why-i-like-factor.md

 Smart, or at least willing to learn new things.

-*12. No whiners!* Try educating a bunch of Java programmers in the utility of higher order functions or tail-recursion...
+*12. No whiners!* Try educating a bunch of Blub programmers in the utility of higher order functions or tail-recursion...

 *13. Macros, syntax, and combinators, oh my!* If you don’t whine, you